VCAL (Victorian Certificate of Applied Learning)

 The VCAL also has the flexibility to allow students to design a study program that suits their interests and learning needs.

-VET (Vocational Education and Training) in Schools
+VET (Vocational Education and Training)

 The VET qualification may provide students with access to further training at a TAFE institute or from another training provider.
 It will often improve their chances of getting work when they leave school.